po5/memo/README.md

 `memo-search`
 Brings up a search box, type your keywords and press Enter.
 This finds entries that contain every keyword.
 Enclose your search in double quotes for exact matches.

+`memo-log`
+Writes an entry for the current file.
+Intended for manual bookmarking with `enabled=no`.

 Navigation keybinds for vanilla menu can be configured through `script-opts/memo.conf`.